 Shared core functionality

 Kolibri provides a set of shared “core” functionality – including components, styles, and helper logic, and libraries – which can be re-used across apps and plugins.
+This forms a public API that others may depend on, so we keep it limited to ensure we can continue to support it.

 JS libraries and Vue components